Jane is a Sydney-based presenter, author and tour-leader.

-Here's a recent article about her work on One Plus One.
+Here's a recent article about her role on One Plus One.

 Hutcheon's urbane, understated control is masterly.